-Pronouncements effective for the 2021 financial statements: In August 2018, the GASB issued Statement No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61 for fiscal years beginning after December 15, 2018.
-In May 2020, the GASB issued Statement No. 95 which changed the effective date for Statement No. 90 to fiscal years beginning after December 15, 2019.
-The objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+In June 2018, the GASB issued Statement No. 89, Accounting for Interest Costs Incurred before the End of a Construction Period effective for fiscal years beginning after December 15, 2019.
+In May 2020, the GASB issued Statement No. 95 which changed the effective date for Statement No. 89 to fiscal years beginning after December 15, 2020.
+The objectives of this Statement are to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period.
+In addition, this Statement's goal is to simplify accounting for interest cost incurred before the end of a construction period.
 There are no applicable reporting requirements for the System related to this Statement.